Benoît Saint Denis: Background

 Benoît Saint Denis was born in Nîmes, on December 18, 1995, as the eldest of five brothers.
-His father is a French Army officer who practiced judo at a good level, and his mother is a teacher.
+His father is a French Army officer who practiced judo, and his mother is a teacher.
 Saint Denis trained in judo in France and Germany beginning at the age of 8 and earned a black belt.
 He also played football and rugby union in his youth.

 Prior to his MMA career, Saint Denis was a member of the 1st Marine Infantry Paratroopers Regiment, a unit of the French Army Special Forces Command.
-He served as a French Special Air Service (SAS) operator in Mali during the Mali War He was awarded the Medal of the Nation's gratitude and the Combatant's cross in September 2017.
+He served as a French Special Air Service (SAS) operator in Mali during the Mali War.
+He was awarded the Medal of the Nation's Gratitude and the Combatant's Cross in September 2017.
 He left the army after five years of service in March 2019.

 Early kickboxing and BJJ career

 Saint Denis began kick-boxing with Stéphane Susperregui and Brazilian jiu-jitsu (BJJ) with Christophe Savoca in 2017 in the Bayonne region close to his regiment.

 He also competed in BJJ, winning the medium-heavyweight (under 88,3 kg/194 lbs) division, in blue belt, at the 2017 West Zone Championship in France.
 He participated in the 2017 IBJJF Paris International Open No Gi Championship, in the medium-heavyweight (under 88,3 kg/194 lbs) division, taking 3rd place.